W. Frank Barton School of Business

-Khawaja Asad Saeed, associate dean, graduate studies in business
+Khawaja Asjad Saeed, associate dean, graduate studies in business

 The Barton School of Business prepares students for lifelong learning and success in the global marketplace, advances the knowledge and practice of business, and supports economic growth through research, outreach and knowledge transfer.
 In pursuit of its mission, the school is committed to integrity, excellence and collegiality.

 The vision of the Barton School of Business is to be internationally recognized as a model of research, knowledge transfer and applied business learning.

 Consistent with the university’s role as the Regents’ urban serving research university, the Barton School aggressively pursues regional and national prominence for its academic and professional programs.

 This mission is influenced by the location of the school in the largest economic and cultural center in the state of Kansas.
 As an integral part of the state’s designated urban university, the faculty of the Barton School of Business are committed to programs and activities that will help sustain the contribution that this urban center makes to the economic, professional and cultural health of the state and nation.

 Within this context, the faculty of the school have adopted the following educational goals of the Barton School which are listed below under the headings of Students, Faculty and Programs.
 For each grouping, a preamble states the basic values of the Barton School faculty.

 Students are the reason for the Barton School’s existence.
 It is the faculty’s responsibility to create programs and learning environments that ensure the ultimate success of students.
 We, the faculty, want our students to evaluate positively their Barton School experiences, both while enrolled in courses and afterwards.

 To ensure that students completing Barton School programs possess skills that make them competitive with students from the best business programs in the region.
 To increase the quality and quantity of students.